PerfectlySoft/PerfectDocs/guide/JSON.md

 Perfect includes basic JSON encoding and decoding functionality.
 JSON encoding is provided through a series of extensions on many of the built-in Swift data types.
 Decoding is provided through an extension on the Swift String type.

+It seems important to note that although Perfect provides this particular JSON encoding/decoding system, it is not required that your application use it.
+Feel free to import your own favourite JSON related functionality.

-To utilize this ystem, first ensure that PerfectLib is imported:
+To utilize this system, first ensure that PerfectLib is imported:

 ``` swift
 import PerfectLib